-Depending on your phone's model, Bluetooth may remain in discovery your phone vulnerable to various phone calls and instant messaging.
-Bluetooth-based attacks.
-Most modern phones however require you to turn on discovery mode for only short periods 86 and verify device pairing by entering a Accessed 9 February 2017 shared code.
+Depending on your phone's model, Bluetooth may remain in discovery mode at all times.
+This may make your phone vulnerable to various Bluetooth-based attacks.
+Most modern phones however require you to turn on discovery mode for only short periods and verify device pairing by entering a shared code.